lchen4-godaddy/deep-research-agent/README.md

-# Deep Research Agent
+# Deep Research Agent for Business Development

-A research bot that uses AI agents to perform web searches and generate comprehensive reports.
+A deep research assistant that creates a comprehensive research report for your business or product idea.

 ## Features